Ch0pin/uncrackable/README.md

 # Submitting a Challenge

-Do you have something to teach to the community then just Clone -> PR
+Do you have something to teach to the community ? then just Clone -> PR -> We will see about it :)

 ### Respect the others and don't post spoilers !!